Sumner-Group/dijkstra-water-wire/README.md

 a user defined cutoff of each other other or of the donor or acceptor.
 =====================
+Input file description:

+filetype (mdcrd/pdb)
+filename
+number of atoms
+atom number for start of water chain atom number for end of water chain number of water molecules distance cut-off

 Anticipated updates:
 1) Allowing for angles.
 In other words, viability also has to do with the Donor-hydrogen-acceptor angle.
 2) Example pdb/mdcrd